khal0j/khal0j/README.md

 ### 🙋 I am

-Currently I am following a double degree program in [Ecole des Mines de Saint Etienne](https://www.mines-stetienne.fr/) and [The Lebanese University Faculty of Engineering](http://www.ulfg.ul.edu.lb/).
+Currently I am following an engineering program in [Ecole des Mines de Saint Etienne](https://www.mines-stetienne.fr/) and am freshly gradutaed from [The Lebanese University Faculty of Engineering](http://www.ulfg.ul.edu.lb/).
 I am majoring in Telecommunications and Software engineering.

 Today, I am working as a software engineer intern at [Infineon Technologies](https://www.infineon.com/), assisting in the development of a cross-platform software framework used in the process of component validation.